AdobeDocs/analytics.it-IT/help/admin/c-data-governance/gdpr-labeling-example.md

 Tenete presente quanto segue:

-* Sono interessate le celle nelle righe contenenti user=Mary e un’etichetta DEL-DEVICE o DEL-PERSON, nonché le celle con un’etichetta DEL-DEVICE nelle righe contenenti qualsiasi ID visitatore che si è verificato in una riga contenente user=Mary.
+* Cells on rows containing `user=Mary` and a `DEL-DEVICE` or `DEL-PERSON` label are impacted, as well as cells with a `DEL-DEVICE` label on rows containing any Visitor ID that occurred on a row containing `user=Mary`.
-* MyEvar2 nella quarta e nella quinta riga viene aggiornato perché queste righe contengono gli stessi valori ID visitatore di quelli nella prima e nella seconda riga, pertanto l’espansione dell’ID li include per le cancellazioni a livello di dispositivo.
+* `MyEvar2` nella quarta e nella quinta riga viene aggiornato perché queste righe contengono gli stessi valori ID visitatore di quelli nella prima e nella seconda riga, pertanto l’espansione dell’ID li include per le cancellazioni a livello di dispositivo.
-* I valori di MyEvar2 nella seconda e nella quinta riga corrispondono prima e dopo la cancellazione, ma dopo la cancellazione non corrisponde più il valore N che si trova nell’ultima riga, perché quella riga non è stata aggiornata come parte della richiesta di cancellazione.
+* The values of `MyEvar2` in rows two and five match both before and after the delete, but after the delete no longer matches the value N that occurs in the last row, because that row was not updated as part of the delete request.
-* MyEvar3 si comporta in modo molto diverso rispetto alla versione senza l’espansione dell’ID, in quanto senza l’espansione dell’ID, nessun ID-DEVICES corrisponde.
-Ora AAID corrisponde alle prime cinque righe.
+* `MyEvar3` si comporta in modo molto diverso rispetto alla versione senza l’espansione dell’ID, in quanto senza l’espansione dell’ID, nessun corrisponde. `ID-DEVICES` `AAID` Ora corrisponde alle prime cinque righe.